-During the year 2021, 7 (seven) Board meetings were held.
-As on 31 December 2021, there were 7 (seven) members in the Board, excluding four Independent Directors and the Managing Director.
-As per FID circular no. 09 dated 11 September 2002, a non-banking financial institution shall have maximum 11 (eleven) Directors in the Board.
+During the year 2022, 10 (ten) Board meetings were held.
+As on 31 December 2022, there were 9 (seven) members in the Board, including three Independent Directors.
+As per FID circular no. 09 dated 11 September 2002, a non-banking financial institution shall have minimum 09 and maximum 11 (eleven) Directors in the Board.
 The Managing Director is an ex-officio Director having no voting right.